gripep/drf-rfc7807-exceptions/README.md

 A library for [Django Rest Framework](https://www.django-rest-framework.org/) returning consistent and easy-to-parse error messages.

-This library was built with [RFC7807](https://tools.ietf.org/html/rfc7807) guidelines in mind, but with a small twist: it defines a "problem detail" as a `list` but it still serves as a way to include errors in a predictable and easy-to-parse format for any consumer.
+This library was built with [RFC7807](https://tools.ietf.org/html/rfc7807) guidelines in mind, but with a small twist: it defines a "problem detail" as a `list` but it still serves as a way to include errors in a predictable and easy-to-parse format for any API consumer.

 This library was designed to be used by anyone, therefore all of the advanced RFC7807 "problem detail" components are optional.
 Errors, on the other hand, are always formatted with RFC7807 keywords and DRF exception data.